DizkoDan/cyberjunx-chirpy-test/_posts/2009-06-09-nin-was-good-but-they-were-be.md

 ---
 id: 977
-title: 'NIN was good, but they were be...'
+title: 'NIN was good, but they were be'
 date: '2009-06-09T21:35:21-04:00'
 author: DizkoDan
 layout: post